mistio/mist-form/README.md

 # \<mist-form>

-A web component to create a form from a json schema using web components.
+A web component that renders a form described by a [JSON Schema](https://json-schema.org/).

 Properties can be grouped and reused in subforms.
 Properties and subforms can be split in multiple files.

-Create a form from a json schema.
+Supported json schema versions:
-*Explain how you can add new fields*
+ - 2019-09

-*Add supported json schema version to readme*
+ - 2020-12

-This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.
+This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendations.

 ## Installation